jefftranter/6502/asm/65816/debug16/README.txt

 It came from the manual "Programming the 65816 Including the 6502, 65C02 and 65802" available from The Western Design Center, Inc.

-It provides some code for disassembling and and tracing execution on the 65816.
+It provides some code for disassembling and tracing execution on the 65816.

-Thee code needed to be ported to the CC65 assembler and changes made for input/output on the Replica 1.
+The code needed to be ported to the CC65 assembler and changes made for input/output on the Replica 1.
 The original code was intended for the Apple //e.